pathogenwatch-oss/mlst/README.md

 There are three stages to building the containers:

+* Build the database images
-* Clone the databases
+* Build the code image
-* Index the data
+* Build the indexed data images
-* Build the container
+* Build the final images

+These steps are encapsulated in the build-all.sh script.

 ### Download the data

-Clone the [CGPS Typing scripts](https://gitlab.com/cgps/cgps-typing-databases/) repo.
-You might want to update the databases and push your changes.
+Clone the [CGPS Typing scripts](https://gitlab.com/cgps/cgps-typing-databases/) repo and follow the README.md

 ### Index the data

+The commands below are run to index the data.

 The previous step downloaded data, this needs to be indexed before we can use it to call STs.
 This formats the data into a consistent format and